(Update: My Summer 2014 Recommendations are now available! Go check that out instead!)

 Last but definitely not least is the Garmin FR10.
 If you’re looking for a budget watch, I’d recommend starting here.
 It’s got all the basics (how far, how fast, etc…), but lacks connectivity to heart rate straps or a treadmill mode.
 Now, there are other options about $30 cheaper in the $90-$100 range, but I find that those options lack the polish of the FR10.
 And, put another way, out of the 500+ comments on the FR10 review, I think there’s virtually no complaints about the unit (unheard of, btw).
 The same can’t be said about the other units (which, while decent, are almost all the exact same physical unit just with different brandings: Soleus, Timex Marathon GPS, New Balance, etc…).

-‘2013 Recommendations: Running GPS Watches’ compatible Price Amazon Link Clever Training - Save a bunch with Clever Training VIP program Review Copyright DC Rainmaker - Updated November 26th, 2015 @ 8:40 am Garmin Forerunner 10 $129 Link Link Link Garmin Forerunner 220 $249 Link Link Link Garmin Forerunner 620 $399 Link Link Link Suunto Ambit2 $319 Link Link Link
+‘2013 Recommendations: Running GPS Watches’ compatible Price Amazon Link Clever Training - Save with the VIP program Copyright DC Rainmaker - Updated May 9th, 2019 @ 3:09 am Garmin Forerunner 10 $129 Link Link Garmin Forerunner 220 $249 Link Link Garmin Forerunner 620 $399 Link Link Suunto Ambit2 $319 Link Link

 Cycling GPS Units: